 Of course, we are not writing this just so people will know about where voice moderation is needed.
 Speechly has developed technology specifically for voice moderation that meets the demands of high accuracy, speed, and low cost.
 For the first time, this will enable application and platform providers to proactively monitor all voice chat and recorded audio.
 This proactive stance can avoid user problems, reduce complaints, and generate a stronger overall business.
-You can learn more by clicking the link below.
+Reach out to our product team if you would like to learn more.

 Photo by Pavan Trikutam on Unsplash